Irvine Child Custody Attorney

 Split custody: In families where more than one child resulted from the marriage, the parents may be interested in split custody following a divorce, as it means that some children remain with one parent and the other parent gets custody of other children.
 This option has become increasingly uncommon in recent years, as family law courts do not like to split up siblings when they are so young.

-And sole legal custody: The rarest form of custody allows only one parent to have any legal say in how their child is raised and schooled.
+Sole legal custody: The rarest form of custody allows only one parent to have any legal say in how their child is raised and schooled.
 Typically this option is only utilized in cases where one ex-spouse was responsible for criminal activity or domestic violence, making them a threat and a bad role model for the child.

 If you are looking to secure child custody following a divorce, you want to make sure that you have the right attorneys representing your case.
 The Law Office of Patrick O’Kennedy has served clients in Orange County for over two decades, providing dedicated legal services to those in need.

 Attorney Patrick O’Kennedy has law offices located in the cities of Orange and Irvine, CA. A certified family law specialist, the attorney is a fixture in California’s family law courts, helping clients through some of the worst situations of their lives with compassion and calm.
 No attorney can promise to make this process easier for you or your family.
-But you don’t need to feel so alone and overwhelmed throughout the process either.
-Let our legal team help you through this challenging chapter and we can help you pursue the most positive outcome for you and your children.

 If you are a new client, you may call the attorney’s law firm to schedule a free consultation at any time online or by phone at (714) 919-1855.